TaxFairness/TaxFairness/README.md

 The import process uses these files:

-- **create_database.sh** - a script to reliably create the tables & views of the SQLite database.
+- **build_database.sh** - a script to reliably create the tables & views of the SQLite database.
   Run this script with `sh create_database.sh` - it does all the work.

 - **Create\_Property\_in\_Lyme.db.sql** - a series of SQL statements